I am a Professor of

 Fordham University.

-spent my final five years at AT&T applying machine learning methods to business and
+data scientist applying machine learning methods to business and

 I received my B.S. degree in